awray3/music_clf/README.md

 specify the duration with the option `duration=...`.
 The output of this is a 1D numpy array which has length equal to `duration * sr`.

 Let's take an example to understand this clearly.
-Suppose we keep the sample rate `sr = 22050`, which is a sampling rate of 22kHz (which I believe means the computer pulls a sample from the song at that frequency).
+Suppose we keep the sample rate `sr = 22050`, which is a sampling rate of 22kHz (meaning the computer pulls a sample from the song 22 thousand times per second).
 Then, if we set `duration=5.0`, this will take a 5 second duration of the song and will produce a numpy array of length `22050 * 5 = 110,250`.

 # To-Do